adobe-type-tools/afdko/docs/MakeOTFUserGuide.md

 Options are applied in the order in which they are specified: `–r –nS` will not subroutinize a font, but `–nS –r` will subroutinize a font.
 Option values are read (in order of increasing priority) from first the fontinfo file keyword/value pairs, and then from the command line, in order from left to right.

-Subroutinization is a process by which common elements in a set of glyphs are decomposed in separate subroutines.
-This can reduce the size of the final font but can require extreme amounts of memory and time for a large font, such as CID fonts. `makeotf` may need as much as 64 Mbytes of memory for large Roman fonts, and will do most with only 32 Mbytes, but it may need 768 Mbytes of memory to subroutinize a 5-Mbyte CID font.
-Subroutinizing is reasonably fast when done all in memory: a few minutes for a Roman font, half an hour to three hours for a CID font.
-However, if the system must use virtual memory, the time required can increase by a factor of 20 or more.
-Subroutinizing is likely to be useful for Roman fonts, and for Korean CID fonts.
-Japanese and Chinese CID fonts usually only yield a few percent size reduction with subroutinizing, due to fewer repeating path elements.
+Subroutinization is a process by which common elements in a set of glyphs are decomposed in separate subroutines, thereby reducing the size of the final font.
+The subroutinization process is relatively quick for a typical Roman font, but will take a bit longer for a large CJK font.
+Subroutinizing is likely to be most useful for fonts with lots of repeated elements (e.g. Korean or Latin fonts) – Japanese and Chinese fonts usually only yield a few percent size reduction with subroutinizing, due to there being fewer repeating path elements.

 ## FontMenuNameDB – Version 2